motionbank/piecemaker2-api/api/README.md

 A short tutorial on how to create a controller file, i.e. for users.

  * Create file __users__.js in /controllers (the filename equals the first part of the REST-URL, i.e. GET <notextile>/</notextile>__users__/1)
+ * Controller names must start with a character followed by alphanumerics and/or underscores
  * Put your routes and according functions in the file:

 ```javascript